Arden Rose

 Arden Rose Ricks (born May 3, 1995) is an American actress, author, and internet personality.

 Personal life

-Rose was born on May 3, 1995 in Arkansas.
+Arden was born on May 3, 1995 in Arkansas.
 She has been in a relationship with British YouTuber Will Darbyshire since 2015.
-They became engaged in September 2021.
+They became engaged in September 2021 and were married on May 23, 2024 in Chippenham, Wiltshire.

 Acting

-Rose starred as Hadley Pulito on Mr. Student Body President, which was produced by New Form, and aired on go90 in the United States and Channel 4 in the UK.
+Arden starred as Hadley Pulito on Mr. Student Body President, which was produced by New Form, and aired on go90 in the United States and Channel 4 in the UK.

-Rose also starred in season 2 of AwesomenessTV's Guidance on go90 in 2016.
+Arden also starred in season 2 of AwesomenessTV's Guidance on go90 in 2016.

 Books

 Rose's debut book Almost Adulting was released by HarperCollins in March 2017.